ABOUT SURVEY MONUMENTS AND BENCHMARKS

 Geodetic Data Sheets

-Shown below is the major part of a data sheet for FRISCO which is for Humphreys Peak, the highest peak in Arizona.
+Shown below is the major part of the data sheet for FRISCO which is for Humphreys Peak, the highest peak in Arizona.
 The benchmark in this case is not named directly for the peak, but for San Francisco Mountain of which it is a part.
-Note that the PID is entered down the left side in front of every line so it definitely cant be missed!
+Note that the PID is entered down the left side in front of every line so it definitely can't be missed!
 Under the CURRENT SURVEY CONTROL heading is the latest latitude and longitude for the site referenced to NAD 83 the North American Datum of 1983.
 The Datum is the mathematical model for the shape of the earth.
 (See the article on GPS for a more complete explanation of this.)
 Also shown is the elevation above sea level in meters and feet.
 If the note VERTCON is shown then it is the latest adjusted elevation.
 If the word SCALED is shown then it has been scaled from a map and not accurately measured.

 Below other explanatory notes is the position in other coordinate systems such as the State Plane Coordinate system and Universal Transverse Mercator which are abbreviated SPC and UTM.
 Then under Reference Object other nearby benchmarks sighted during the survey are listed showing their PID, name, distance, and bearing.
 Note that in this case there is only one close reference mark called FRISCO RM which is about 10 meters away toward the southwest (on a bearing of 220 degrees).